SpikeInterface/spikeinterface/doc/how_to/load_your_data_into_sorting.rst

     # most formats will have a read_xx that can used.
     phy_sorting = read_phy('path/to/folder')

-And voila you now have your :code:`Sorting` object generated and can use it for further analysis.
+And voilà you now have your :code:`Sorting` object generated and can use it for further analysis.
 For all the current formats see :ref:`compatible_formats`.